-3.2.6 Individual Singing
+3.2.5 Individual Singing

-Teaching Staff: Ross Scanlon

-Term: 1 - 3
+Teaching Staff: Ross Scanlon Terms: 1 - 3 Average Teaching hours: 0.5 hours per week

 In this course the fundamental principles of singing are taught, through discussion of vocal and musical concepts and demonstration by the teacher.
 The course aims to develop a greater understanding of the singing mechanism through work on posture, breathing, resonance, vowels, consonants, etc. Students are encouraged and aided to make links with other disciplines on the course.
 The course aims to give the student the opportunity to develop further in performance through formal and informal presentations.